Expected Course Load Per Semester

 2 semesters = 32 credits

 8 semesters = 128 credits

-Senior year spring semester can be stressful!
+Please remember that the spring semester of your senior year can be stressful!
 A plan that requires you to earn 24 credits in the spring of your senior year is probably not a good plan.

 If your shortage is 4 credits or less, you can take 1- and 2-credit Smith courses to make up the credit.
 There are 1- and 2-credit courses during interterm.